Round 5 of 22 · Canadian Grand Prix

 Where is the Canadian Grand Prix held?

-Is the Canadian Grand Prix a sprint weekend?
+Was the Canadian Grand Prix a sprint weekend?